sai-mat-group/transfer-learning-material-properties/README.md

 The training files required for each calculation are stored in the sub-folder "TRAINING-FILES" within each main folder.
 The dataset files used for each calculation are stored in the "DATA-JSON-TRIAL-RUNS" sub-folder within the "PAIR_WISE" folder.
 The calculations pertaining to bandgap, shear modulus, formation energy, phonons, dielectric constant, piezoelectric modulus, and experimental band gap are compiled within sub-folders named BG (or bg), GV (gv), FE (fe), PH (ph), DC (dc), PZ (pz), and EBG (ebg), respectively, under the main folders.
 The results pertaining to different dataset sizes are named 10, 100, 200, 500, and 800.
 The PT and FT checkpoints are named checkpoint_final.pt and checkpoints_500.pt, respectively.
 The FT checkpoints stored in the same format as the results and the cumulative dataset can be found in [OneDrive](https://indianinstituteofscience-my.sharepoint.com/:f:/g/personal/reshmadevi_iisc_ac_in/Es_cvJqdvFNOh5qTVD1CG9QBTW-hMCVej_Vuln4kEaxzSw?e=KuwOl4).

-In case you use any of the data here, we would appreciate a citation to our manuscript at [arXiv](http://arxiv.org/abs/2406.13142), and the eventually published one at (DoI-to-be-updated).
+In case you use any of the data here, we would appreciate a citation to our manuscript at [DoI](https://doi.org/10.1038/s41524-024-01486-1).

 ## Instructions for ALIGNN installation